the1lab/1lab/src/Cat/Displayed/Cocartesian/Weak.lagda.md

       (fibration+weak-cocartesian→cocartesian fib g-weak)
 ```

-# Weak Opfibrations and Equivalence of Hom Sets
+# Weak opfibrations and equivalence of Hom sets

 If $\cE$ is a weak opfibration, then the hom sets $x' \to_f y'$ and
 $f^{*}(x') \to_{id} y'$ are equivalent, where $f^{*}(x')$ is the codomain